HoldGM/Chia_OG_Plot_Replacer/README.md

 ## Help

+*JSON format requires '\' to be escaped, use '\\' for file path delimiters

-If script fails to execute with:
+*If script fails to execute with:
 ```
 \Pool_Plot_Replace.ps1 cannot be loaded because running scripts is disabled on this system.
 ```